iamsherrysingh/demohibernate/README.md

-This is just a demo of basic hibernate code.
+This is a demo of hibernate code.

 Includes:
   1. Hibernate functions - get(),update(),delete(),save()